Self-Assessment

 โ€” Schaufeli, W.B., Bakker, A.B., & Salanova, M. (2006).
 The Measurement of Work Engagement With a Short Questionnaire .
 Educational and Psychological Measurement, 66(4), 701-716.

-The UWES-9 has been validated across more than 20 languages and diverse industries.
+The original UWES-9 has been validated across more than 20 languages and diverse industries.
 Studies consistently report high internal consistency (Cronbach's alpha around 0.90 for the total score).
 The three-factor structure has been confirmed in numerous samples, though the factors are highly correlated.
+Our independently written items measure the same constructs but have their own (unpublished) psychometric properties.

 Normative Data